 You will have 2 to 3 vintages under your belt and be confident using winery equipment.
 You’ll be passionate about following process to produce the best quality driven wines.
 You’ll also hold excellent communication skills, have a ‘hands on’ approach and be able to remain calm whilst multi-tasking.

 You will have a winemaking or laboratory sciences qualification and at least 1 vintage as an Assistant Winemaker or Laboratory Technician.
 You will have a keen eye for detail and be enthusiastic about wine science.
 You must be a team player and have reasonable physical fitness.

-In return for your passion and pride, we offer a full meal when working long shifts, a great rate of pay and help with obtaining local accommodation for the duration of the crush.
+In return for your passion and pride, we offer a pair of safety boots, a full meal when working long shifts, a great rate of pay and help with obtaining local accommodation for the duration of the crush.

 Gisborne is one of the first grape-growing regions to start vintage, so there is opportunity to maximise your New Zealand vintage experience down south when harvest is over, generally around the end of March.

 The East Cape is known for its relaxed attitude, cultural diversity, seafood, fishing and pristine surf beaches.

 Apply via the button above.